wvlet/airframe/README.md

 ## Local variable binding

-Using local variables is the simplest way to bind objects:
+Using local variables is the simplest way to binding objects:

 ```scala
 trait FortunePrinterEmbedded {